tsackton/taelgar/Gazetteer/Central Highlands Region/Sentinel Range/Urlich Pass.md

 Probably the best retcon is to make this a special kind of  extraplanar weak spot, and also the site of some kind of structure - perhaps a dwarven monastery, perhaps something else.

 The Battle of Urlich Pass, canonically now, was a large battle between Sembara + allies, including elves, and Cha'mutte's forces, mostly hobgoblins, with the HS party vs Cha'mutte happening within sight but not immediately in the pass itself.
-Vahaiya, elf now in Orenlas, canonically fought in the Battle of Urlich Pass.
+Vahaiya, elf now in [[Orenlas]], canonically fought in the Battle of Urlich Pass.
 %%